Potassium-40

 Potassium-40 (^{40}K) is a long lived and the main naturally occurring radioactive isotope of potassium, with a half-life of 1.248 billion years.
-It makes up about 117 ppm of natural potassium, making that mixture very weakly radioactive; the short life meant this was significantly larger earlier in Earth's history.
+It makes up about 117 ppm of natural potassium, making that mixture very weakly radioactive.
+The half-life is much shorter than the age of Earth, meaning this fraction was significantly larger earlier in Earth's history.

 Potassium-40 undergoes four different paths of radioactive decay, including all three main types of beta decay: